ajvincent/es-membrane/docs/ts-morph-structures/guides/StructureClasses.md

 All of these are exports from `"ts-morph-structures"`:

 - The `userConsole` is a callback function for when ts-morph-structures might fail to convert a value.
 (If it does, please file a bug.)
-- `assertNoFailures` will cause te conversion to throw an exception if any conversion fails, recursively.
+- `assertNoFailures` will cause the conversion to throw an exception if any conversion fails, recursively.
 - Passing in a `kind` argument will force a check against the node you pass in for a matching _syntax_ kind, and assert the returned structure is of the kind you pass in.
 - Usually, you just want the `rootStructure` of the `getTypeAugmentedStructure()` output.